zqx1392/hello-world/README.md

-8/11
+8/12
-- time to get money from bank
+- time to get money from bank + prepare money for miyage(10000-20000 yen)
-- visit fri 16.30
-- hanabi
+- eat lunch with fri and travel aki for a while
-- sleep fast for last war
+- buy things for pao,
-- use pro: iso for dark/too light envi, shutter for moving object, ev for light/dark object(sunset), also test hdr speed
-- also: use aperture for depth, port for people?, edit for beauty color/focus

 now
 - go invest rmf
 - listen in japan and speak in pace
+- time to listen normal people conver in japan

 later
 - change my ticket to ann phc52r